lvgalvao/Udacity-Data-Engineering-Projects/Data Modeling/README.md

 *When to use 3NF:*

 When you want to update data, we want to be able to do in just 1 place.

+# L2 demo 2 - Creating normalized tables

+JOINS on the database allow for outstanding flexibility but are extremely slow.
+If you are dealing with heavy reads on your database, you may want to think about denormalizing your tables.
+You get your data into normalized form, and then you proceed with denormalization.
+So, denormalization comes after normalization.